-- The Evolution Centre will be the core learning building on campus
+- The Evolution Centre is the core learning building on campus

-- The project follows our handover of the Homestead building in the summer of 2020
+- The project followed our handover of the Homestead building in the summer of 2020

 - Procured through the Pagabo Major Works framework